Peshtigo, Wisconsin, US

 |PESHTIGO RIVER NEAR WABENO, WI|

-This section of the Peshtigo is at the heart of the Wisonsin boating scene.
-It has been a
+This section of the Peshtigo has been the heart of the Wisconsin boating scene since the 70s.

-class II-III and is runnable all summer.
-However, most boaters prefer to boat it at levels
+class II-III rapids and is normally runnable all summer.
+That said, most boaters will prefer

-boaters will find endless play potential and some challenging holes at levels from 15-35+
+will find major play potential and some challenging holes at levels from 12 to 35+ inches (or

+Take-out is possible at Kosirs Rapid Rafts at the County C bridge.
+(This bridge has the 'boater gauge' painted on it, though to read it at high water you will have to step into the water or be in a boat on the end of your run.)
 Kosirs is also a conveinient place to score a shuttle and a campsite.
-Rapids Resort Bar is all of 100 feet from the takeout and warmly welcome wet kayakers.
-You can put in a order at the bar; tell them when you will be back; catch a shuttle with Kosirs; run the river; and walk the 100 feet up to the bar and have your lunch waiting for you.
-Then catch another shuttle back up for another run.
+Rapids Resort Bar is all of 100 feet from the river, and welcomes kayakers.
+You can put in a order at the bar, tell them when you expect to be back, catch a shuttle with them, run the river, then walk up to the bar and have your lunch waiting for you!
+If you are not too tired, you can then catch another shuttle up for a second run.

 |Mile||Rapid Name||Class||Features (Legend)|